 Companies usually work out their own training needs by assessing the need for change within their teams.
 But your staff aren’t going to spontaneously sign up for just any course you offer them.
-You have to make them want to invest in themselves and champion change using a dedicated communications strategy.
+You have to make them want to invest in themselves and champion change using a dedicated communication strategy.

-Your communications plan is a key support tool for your training strategy.
+Your communication plan is a key support tool for your training strategy.
 It should engage learners by making them realize how important the program is—for them and the company.
 It helps you form a group, develop team spirit and deal with possible questions or stumbling blocks encountered by participants.

 Communication milestones for training programs